Rights of a minor

 Children have the right to participate in decision-making concerning the management of their affairs in accordance with their level of development.
-The procedures are different in social welfare and health care.
+Procedures differ slightly in social welfare and health care.

 Rights regarding prescriptions